Bridging Prediction and Attribution: Identifying Forward and Backward Causal Influence Ranges Using Assimilative Causal Inference: Mathematical Details and Schematic Illustration of the Backward CIR Framework

-for $\tau\in[0,1]$, obtained from $\delta$ as a function of natural time $t=g(\tau)=\tau T'\in[0,T']$ for arbitrary $T'\in[0,T]$ (of interest is when $T'$ is arbitrarily close to $T$, as to simulate the limit of complete information incorporation).
-Then, as an affine transformation of the composition between a weakly LSC function (relative entropy) and weakly continuous functions (backward interpolation PDFs and $g(\tau)=\tau T'$), $\delta^{\text{\normalfont{b}}}(\tau;T')$ is a weakly LSC function on $[0,1]$ for each $T'\in[0,T]$.
-This weak lower semi-continuity implies that $\delta^{\text{\normalfont{b}}}(\tau;T')$ is also weakly measurable on $[0,1]$ for each $T'\in[0,T]$ \cite{diestel1977vector, hytnen2016analysis}.
-Although one might consider attempting to establish that it is also almost surely separably valued in order to apply Pettis’ measurability theorem and conclude strong measurability \cite{pettis1938integration}, this step is unnecessary in our setting.
-For separable spaces, weak and strong measurability coincide, and the space of Borel probability measures defined over a Polish state space, such as the one considered in this work, is itself Polish \cite{mo20919, se776638}, as established by Prokhorov’s theorem \cite{van2003probability, kechris1995classical, parthasarathy2005probability}.
-As such, the backward CIR metric defined in \eqref{eq:backward_CIR_metric} is a measurable function of $\tau \in \mathrm{I}$ for each $T'\in[0,T]$.
-As the pointwise limit of measurable functions, so is the backward CIR metric after the limit of complete information incorporation, i.e., the complete backward CIR metric $\lim_{T'\to T^-} \delta^{\text{\normalfont{b}}}(\tau;T')$ is a measurable function of $\tau \in \mathrm{I}$ for each $T>0$.
+for $\tau\in\mathrm{I}=[0,1]$ and arbitrary $T>0$ and $T'\in[0,T]$ (of interest is when $T'$ is close to $T$, i.e., in the limit of complete information incorporation).
+Then, as a continuous affine transformation of the composition between a weakly LSC function (relative entropy) and weakly continuous functions (backward interpolation PDFs and $g(\tau)=\tau T'$), $\delta^{\text{\normalfont{b}}}(\tau;T')$ is a weakly LSC function on $\mathrm{I}$ for each $T>0$ and $T'\in[0,T]$.
+This weak lower semi-continuity implies that $\delta^{\text{\normalfont{b}}}(\tau;T')$ is also weakly measurable \cite{diestel1977vector, hytnen2016analysis}.
+One way to establish strong measurability now is to prove that it is also almost surely separably valued as to apply Pettis' measurability theorem \cite{pettis1938integration}, however this step is unnecessary in our setting.
+For separable spaces, weak and strong measurability coincide, and the space of Borel probability measures defined over a Polish state space is itself Polish, as established by Prokhorov's theorem \cite{van2003probability, kechris1995classical, parthasarathy2005probability}.
+As such, the backward CIR metric defined in \eqref{eq:backward_CIR_metric} is a measurable function of $\tau \in \mathrm{I}$ for each $T>0$ and $T'\in[0,T]$.
+Therefore, as the pointwise limit of measurable functions, so is the backward CIR metric after the limit of complete information incorporation, i.e., the complete backward CIR metric $\lim_{T'\to T^-} \delta^{\text{\normalfont{b}}}(\tau;T')$ is also a measurable function of $\tau \in \mathrm{I}$ for each $T>0$. \end{remarkapp}